codefresh-io/docs.codefresh.io/_docs/deployments/helm/using-helm-in-codefresh-pipeline.md

 ### Step 3: Define a Helm repository

 To push your chart to a Helm repository, configure the target repository to work with.
+It is always a good practice to save Helm charts in Helm repositories.
-Always a good practice to save Helm charts in Helm repositories, Codefresh supports a variety of private, authenticated Helm repositories in addition to public HTTP repositories.
+Codefresh supports a variety of private, authenticated Helm repositories, in addition to public HTTP repositories.
 Codefresh also provides a free, managed Helm repository for every account.

 * Either [connect your repository with Codefresh]({{site.baseurl}}/docs/deployments/helm/helm-charts-and-repositories/)
 OR